lukebelz/Vesc-Status/README.md

-# Vesc-Status
+# Vesc Status

-The Vesc Vision is an Iphone based app written in Objective-C that allows users to track, record, graph, and pull up past ride data, all in the same app.
+The Vesc Status is an Iphone based app written in Objective-C that allows users to track, record, graph, and pull up past ride data, all in the same app.

 Users can also record 0-20 acceleration, and view a large full screen speedometer, all based off of the vesc erpm data.